 Things to keep in mind:

 - Line your tray with baking paper so it doesn’t stick.
 You can easily serve it straight from the tray too, we do this often.

-- Bring your fish to room temperature before cooking.
-Remove it from the fridge an hour before cooking, so the protein isn’t going from the fridge straight to a hot oven.
+- Bring your fish to room temperature before cooking, so it isn’t going from the fridge straight into a hot oven.

 - Salmon doesn’t take long to cook and it will keep cooking once taken from the oven.
 Take care with it, and use your initiative, eyes and fingers.
 Look at the colour changing while it cooks.
 You want the centre to still have some pink running through the middle.
 My piece was 600grams and took 8 minutes at 180 degrees.
 A larger piece will take longer.

 - Side of salmon (100-200g per person as a main)

 - Fresh Ground Black Pepper

 - ½ a Red Onion, very thinly sliced